Ant-Man (Scott Lang): Return

-During the "Last Days" part of the "Secret Wars" storyline, Ant-Man recovers an unnamed Asgardian artifact from Slug which he won from Mary Morgan in a game of contract bridge.
-Ant-Man delivers the goods to Mary Morgan where he learns that she is Miss Patriot.
-Mary Morgan revealed that Valhalla Villas is a retirement home for Golden Age heroes and villains where they live out their days in blissful remembrance.
-Mary Morgan then assembles the residents of Valhalla Villas like Golden Girl, Doctor Fear, Thunderer, Leopard Girl, Human Top, Sun Girl, American Ace, Flash Foster, and Wax Master.
-Using the Asgardian artifact, Mary Morgan rejuvenated the Valhalla Villa residents as Miami sees the unexpected resurgence of characters from the Golden Age.
+During the "Secret Wars" storyline, Ant-Man recovers an unnamed Asgardian artifact from Slug which he won from Mary Morgan in a game of contract bridge.
+Ant-Man delivers the goods to Mary Morgan, where he learns that she is Miss Patriot.
+Mary revealed that Valhalla Villas is a retirement home for Golden Age heroes and villains where they live out their days in blissful remembrance.
+Mary then assembles the residents of Valhalla Villas like Golden Girl, Doctor Fear, Thunderer, Leopard Girl, Human Top, Sun Girl, American Ace, Flash Foster, and Wax Master.
+Using the Asgardian artifact, Mary rejuvenated the Valhalla Villa residents as Miami sees the unexpected resurgence of characters from the Golden Age.
 Mary decides to remain elderly since the past was too much to bear the first and only time.
-Scott then visits his ex-wife Peggy Rae in an attempt to see his daughter Cassandra Lang.
+Scott then visits his ex-wife Peggy Rae in an attempt to see his daughter Cassie Lang.
 Peggy puts Scott in his place due to him making no effort to visit her since she was in the hospital.
 Peggy also tells Scott that Cassandra is at a school excursion to Atlanta.
 While drinking at a nightclub, Ant-Man encounters Janice Lincoln and tries to take her down, only to get blasted.
 Janice states to Ant-Man that he should party like there is no tomorrow since it is the last night on Earth.
 Ant-Man takes in Janice's suggestions as they both hit the dance floor.
 He wakes up the next morning with Janice in his bed as the final parts of the Incursion occur.

 As part of the "All-New, All-Different Marvel," Ant-Man becomes a target of Whirlwind when Power Broker offers a demonstration of the Hench App to Darren Cross.
 When Cross was unable to pay $12,000,000.00 to Power Broker, Whirlwind received orders to not attack Ant-Man.
 Ant-Man later helped Darla Deering when she was attacked by the second Magician (the son of the original Magician) when he was hired by a publicist named Marlena Howard through the Hench App to pretend to have a grudge against her.

 Scott Lang later reunited with Raz Malhotra and took him to confront Power Broker at his public promotion of the Hench App 2.0.
 They ended up coming into conflict with a female Blacklash who Power Broker hired to guard the event.
 Due to Raz's inexperience in crimefighting, Blacklash got away.
 Following the incident, Scott Lang gave Raz an offer come with him to Florida to be trained while looking over Hank Pym's lab there.
 Raz accepted the offer.

 Scott later recruited Hijacker, Whirlwind, Beetle, Voice, and Magician to his Ant-Man Security Solutions.
 As a team, they fought Darren Cross, Crossfire and Augustine Cross to save Stinger, aka Cassie Lang.
 After that battle, the NYPD arrested Scott for his crimes.
 After a trial, he was released.